Hot Girl Walks are all over TikTok. Here’s what you need to do one right | CNN Underscored

 Getting into the right headspace is crucial for the perfect Hot Girl Walk, says Kirkpatrick.
 “I like to ask myself what I want to get out of each walk right before I start.
 Am I looking to de-stress?
 Am I trying to be more present?
 Is this my exercise for the day?
 By asking myself these questions, I can set an intention and even cater what I'm listening to in my headphones to match what I'm hoping to get out of my walk.”
 To get into that headspace, she recommends the Headspace app, which we already love at CNN Underscored, for a productive meditation session while you walk.

 Lind says “the best time to Hot Girl Walk is in the morning before work or school,” which are peak caffeinating and hydration hours.
-We named the Yeti Rambler the best water bottle of the year because of the way it keeps water ice-cold and hot beverages hot, its spout that makes on-the-go sipping a breeze and its durable dishwasher safe construction.
+We named the Yeti Rambler the best water bottle of the year because of its ability to keep water ice-cold and hot beverages hot, spout that makes on-the-go sipping a breeze and durable dishwasher-safe construction.

 If you’ve committed to make daily walks a part of your routine but are just not feeling it, Kirkpatrick recommends a popular hack for motivating yourself to step on the tread: “Find a TV show that you’re only allowed to watch at the gym on the treadmill.
 Then, when you're left on a cliffhanger, you'll feel motivated to get back on the treadmill the next day to find out what happens.”